facebook/react-native-website/docs/flexbox.md

 - `space-between` Evenly space wrapped lines across the container's main axis, distributing the remaining space between the lines.

 - `space-around` Evenly space wrapped lines across the container's main axis, distributing the remaining space around the lines.
-Compared to `space-between`, using `space-around` will result in space being distributed to the begining of the first line and the end of the last line.
+Compared to `space-between`, using `space-around` will result in space being distributed to the beginning of the first line and the end of the last line.

 You can learn more [here](https://yogalayout.com/docs/align-content).